 My daughter, Grace, and I were at her doctor’s appointment signing onto the office wifi while waiting for the doctor.
 As is typical to expect, a page pops up prompting us to affirm by clicking “Yes” to the question: “Have you read and agreed [to everything, blah, blah, blah]…” …which, also typical of most people, we did click “Yes” without actually reading the “blah, blah, blah-dee-dah.”
 Grace then told me that she had read somewhere that this was one of the most notorious lies ever told.
 We both chuckled in agreement (with a bit of conviction, also). –But I am convinced, and CONVICTED! that the *most* infamous lie is, in fact, “I do."

-Consider the *express meaning* of each promise within the marriage vows:
+meaning* of each promise within the marriage vows:

 Standard Traditional Vows